Equality of critical parameters for percolation of Gaussian free field level-sets: Introduction

-A similar yet much simpler interpolation was used in \cite{pcnontriv18} in a different framework.
-There, results were perturbative in nature, while here we must implement the scheme close to criticality and in the presence of strong correlations.
-In the current context, a ``bridging lemma'' for the Gaussian free field (see Lemma \ref{lem:bridging} below) will play a central role in allowing for various path reconstructions, and will be derived by expanding on renormalization ideas from \cite{MR2891880, drewitz2018geometry}.
-We regard this step as a key progress in the understanding of percolation models that do not enjoy the so-called (uniform) finite-energy property (in this context due to regions of large field).
-We believe that our methods will pave the way towards proving equality of these critical parameters for many interesting models in the above class.
+In the present context, a ``bridging lemma'' for the Gaussian free field (see Lemma \ref{lem:bridging} below) will play a central role in allowing for various path reconstructions.
+Its derivation is obtained by expanding on renormalization ideas from \cite{MR2891880, drewitz2018geometry}, involving \textit{all} renormalized scales at the same time, see for instance Fig.~\ref{F:bridge}.
+We regard this step as a key progress in the understanding of percolation models that do not enjoy a so-called (uniform) finite-energy property.

+The blend of these interpolation and renormalization ideas represents the most innovative part of this article and we expect the underlying techniques to have great potential for future applications in the study of long-range models of the above class.

 In combination with previous results in the literature, our findings have many implications regarding our understanding of the level-set geometry of $\varphi$, both in the subcritical and supercritical regimes.
 We defer a thorough discussion of these matters for a few lines and first describe our results.